odea-project/qAlgorithms/report/report.md

 <b> subsetBins: </b>
 A wrapper function for applying subsetting functions to bins.
 All possible subsetting functions are accessed using a switch statement.
-The user specifies an order in which the functions to be executed are listed in the order they are to be applied.
+The user specifies an order in which the functions to be executed are listed in the order to apply.
 Since closing a bin is an action integrated into the subsetScan function, it must be the last function specified by the user unless an alternative function with equivalent code exists.
-This design also allows for use cases in which a specific subsetting operation is only necessary for bins that were not marked as closed by a different subsetting function. subsetBins can take an error (in ppm) as an optional argument.
+This design also allows for use cases in which a specific subsetting operation is only necessary for bins not marked as closed by a different subsetting function. subsetBins can take an error (in ppm) as an optional argument.
 If none is supplied, the centroid error is used.

 ### User-made Subset Functions
-For a user to specify a subset function, the only hard condition to be fulfilled is that the function takes the vector of open bins to write to, some criteria of subsetting and the subset counter as arguments.
-Return values can be specified, but are not expected.
-If the function serves as a terminator, it also needs to take the vector of closed bins as argument.
+For a user to specify a subset function, the only hard condition to be fulfilled is that the function takes the vector of open bins to write to, some criteria of subsetting, and the subset counter as arguments.
+Return values can be specified but are not expected.
+If the function serves as a terminator, it also needs to take the vector of closed bins as an argument.
-Within the function, isolate some property of the data and use that to define beginning and end position of new bins within the old.
-Control for a size greater five before continuing the function if it is recursive and do not pass subsets smaller than five to the bin vectors.
-After the bin cannot be subset by the chosen criteria further, beginning and end position of the sequence relative to the pointsInBin vector of the originating bin must be passed to the bin constructor as reference.
+Within the function, isolate some properties of the data and use that to define the beginning and end position of new bins within the old.
+Control for a size greater than five before continuing the function if it is recursive and does not pass subsets smaller than five to the bin vectors.
+After the bin cannot be subset by the chosen criteria further, the beginning and end position of the sequence relative to the pointsInBin vector of the originating bin must be passed to the bin constructor as a reference.
-Within the function, always write open or closed bins using .push_back(//NEWBIN//) to the respective container.
+Always write open or closed bins within the function using .push_back(//NEWBIN//) to the respective container.
 Once the function is confirmed to work correctly, it can be implemented in the subsetBins function.
 This requires a new case to be defined for the central switch statement.
-Here, first all relevant data that must be calculated outside of the bin is created.
+First, all relevant data that must be calculated outside the bin is created.
 Then, binDeque.front().subset//SUBSETNAME//(...) is called.
-After the subset function, add binDeque.pop_front() to delete the bin that was just processed.
+After the subset function, add binDeque.pop_front() to delete the just processed bin.
-Lastly, add the name of the new subset method to the SubsetMethods enum which is defined in the first line of the BinContainer region.
+Lastly, add the name of the new subset method to the SubsetMethods enum defined in the BinContainer region's first line.
-Now, the new subset method can be specified in the measurementDimensions vector which is passed as argument to subsetBins().
+Now, the new subset method can be specified in the measurementDimensions vector, which is passed as an argument to subsetBins().

 ### Diagnostic Functions
-In order to provide a fast way to assess binning quality to a greater extent than just the DQS, the functions **makeBinSelection**, **summariseBin** and **printBinSelection** were defined.
+To provide a fast way to assess binning quality to a greater extent than just the DQS, the functions **makeBinSelection**, **summariseBin** and **printBinSelection** were defined.
 In the summariseBin function, up to